What are Military Service Schools?

 Senior military colleges, junior colleges, and military schools all have different admission requirements and goals.
 But the common theme with all military service schools is they provide students with military training in a disciplined and conservative environment.

-Empire Resume will delve into the major military service schools and tell you what your options are, the benefits of attending one, and the various military obligations following graduation.
+We’ll delve into the major military service schools and tell you what your options are, the benefits of attending one, and the various military obligations following graduation.